-This is one of the most important metrics in web marketing for lawyers.
+This is one of the most important metrics in web marketing.
 You could even argue that it’s what all the others boil down to:

 Are you getting new clients in a cost-effective manner?

-Start by downloading our checklist to see what that plan needs to be successful.
+Start by downloading our checklist to see what a digital marketing plan needs to be successful.